How to Choose the Right Tankless RV Water Heater

 - A more involved installation

-- Is a more expensive unit
+- Is a more expensive water heater

 Girard 2GWHAM On-Demand Tankless Water Heater